AnetteStu/Javascript_Frameworks_CA/README.md

 ## Acknowledgments

-Thank you Marting Kruger for helping with correcting of the Responsive Rating Component.
+Thank you Martin Kruger for helping with correcting of the Responsive Rating Component.